Believing it won't happen to you

 BELIEVING IT WON'T HAPPEN TO YOU.
 Almost one-third of the total breaches in Verizon's 2020 Data Breach Investigations Report (DBIR) hit small businesses.
 But although nearly one in five small businesses reported having experienced data breaches or cyberattacks in a January 2020 study by small office security company Bullguard, 43% of businesses with 50 or less employees have NO cyber security defense plan at the ready.
 Worse, 60% of small business owners in Bullguard's survey don't even believe that they are likely targets of cyber criminals.
 Bullguard CEO Paul Lipman sums it up: "Small businesses are not immune to cyber attacks and data breaches, and are often targeted specifically because they often fail to prioritize security."
 Given that the average total cost of a data breach is $3.86 million, according to a 2020 report from IBM and the Ponemon Institute, is thinking "It can't happen to us" a gamble your business can afford to make?

 HAVING UNTRAINED EMPLOYEES.
 According to Kaspersky Lab's annual Global Corporate IT Security Risks Survey, 90% of corporate cloud data breaches are caused by social engineering attacks targeting companies' employees rather than problems caused by cloud providers - or as Next Century Technologies president Tracy Hardin puts it, 9 in 10 of all breaches "go back to a bad email attachment, malicious link or other employee mistakes."
 Employees inadvertently put businesses at higher risk of cyberattack by posting too many details about their employers on social media, web surfing or sending personal email on their work computers, and not educating themselves about cyber risks.
+Even online dating scams pose potential harm to your organization!
 It falls to owners and management to ensure that staff receive ongoing training and testing to facilitate good cyber hygiene.
 Employees can then become a strong first line of defense against bad actors.

 NOT UPDATING SOFTWARE.
 Updates don't just improve the performance of your business software.
 They're essential to ensuring that security vulnerabilities are addressed as soon as possible.
 That applies to every surface your company presents to the internet.
 Installing a firewall and top-notch security software on your servers and PCs is only the beginning.
 Cyber criminals are constantly finding new ways to gain access to your networks and the trove of data your business possesses.
 Updates help keep you prevent them from worming their way in by plugging security holes as quickly as possible.